 To safeguard companies having a centralised treasury function in Belgium, a netting for thin capitalisation purposes is allowed at the level of the interest payments and interest income related to the centralised financing function/cash pool function.

-The existing thin capitalisation rule will exist until and including tax year 2020.
-As of tax year 2021 (financial years ending 31 December 2020 or later), the EBITDA-based rule will apply.
+The thin capitalisation rule will exist until and including tax year 2019.
+As of tax year 2020 (financial years ending 31 December 2019 or later), the EBITDA-based rule will apply.

 A grandfathering clause will apply for loans granted before 17 June 2016.
-The current thin capitalisation rule will, however, remain applicable for interest payments to tax havens.
+The old thin capitalisation rule will, however, remain applicable for interest payments to tax havens.

 Controlled foreign companies (CFCs)

 As of tax year 2020 (financial years ending 31 December 2019 and later), the CFC rules will apply when a Belgian company holds a direct or indirect participation of more than 50% of the capital, voting rights, or profit of a foreign entity, and the foreign entity either is not subject to tax under the applicable rules of its residence state or is subject to income tax that is less than half of the CIT of the CFC computed based on Belgian rules.
-This measure is aimed at non-distributed income from predominantly tax driven arrangements.
+Belgium opted to include the second option of the ATAD Directive which aimes at non-distributed income from predominantly tax driven arrangements.
 Specific exemptions are available.

 Measures to avoid double taxation will be implemented.